This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Q #14) How data is added in MongoDB?

-Answer: insertOne() method is used to insert document (data record) into a collection.
-In case collection does not exist, insertOne() method creates collection.
+Answer: insertOne() method is used to insert a document (data record) into a collection.
+In case the collection does not exist, insertOne() method creates the collection.

-Syntax for adding data record in collection is as below:
+Syntax for adding a data record in collection is as follows:

 db.collection.insertOne (